arnosolo/blog/docs/resume.md

 ---
 title: Arno
 lang: en-US
 description: Hello, I'm Arno from China.
+I‘m a frontend developer.
 I know how to develop a website with Vue / Typescript / Firebase.
 ---

 # {{ $frontmatter.title }}

-{{ $frontmatter.description }}
+> Frontend developer

+- Build website with `Vue` / `TS` / `Firebase`

+- Familiar with `Canvas`

+- Familiar with `Git`

+- Understand the importance of documentation

+- Understand English

 ## Experience